andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 title: "Gelfand: Chunk 21 - Geometric Progressions"
 description: "Moving on to yet more Progressions"
 category:
-tags: [gelfand, tricks, geometric-progressions, positive, negative]
+tags: [gelfand, tricks, geometric-progressions, positive, negative, roots]
 ---
 {% include JB/setup %}

 You might remember we had a sneak peek at these things back in [Chunk 15 - Polynomial Division Addendum](https://andrewharmellaw.github.io/2017/02/28/gelfands-algebra-chunk-15-polynomial-division-special-cases).
 Now we can really get our teeth into it.

 ## Definition - Geometric Progressions
-As is our wont, lets start with a definition, taken straight out of Gelfand, section 41.
+As is our wont, let's again start with a definition, taken straight out of Gelfand, section 41.

 > "A _geometric progression_ is a sequence of numbers where each term is a _product_ of the proceeding one and a fixed number.
 This fixed number is called the _common ratio_ (or ratio) of the geometric progression."